 LaSalle County Sheriff’s Office Tactical Response Team

-The Sheriff’s Tactical Response Unit is made up of sixteen Sheriff’s Deputies and a sergeant who acts as the unit commander.
+The Sheriff’s Tactical Response Unit is made up of sixteen Sheriff’s Deputies and a lieutenant who acts as the unit commander.
 The tactical response unit responds to emergency situations throughout the county and is available to respond to emergency situations at the request of area police departments.
 The unit is trained in dynamic and covert entries and hostage situations.
 The unit also assists TRI-DENT, the Tri-County Drug Enforcement Unit during narcotic investigations and arrest.